PavelPll/CI-Actions/README.md

 # Run two CICD pipelines for the given Project: on Github VM using Actions and on AWS cloud using Jenkins.
 I installed Jenkins on my Laptop (Built-In Node) and I configured Jenkins agent to run all jobs in AWS cloud (for technical details see **Jenkins_configuration.txt**).
-The CICD pipeline was deveveloped in the following order.
+CICD pipelines were deveveloped in the following order.
 * Define the project for CICD.
 The description of the project, in a nutshell: The class VendingMachine **(_the subclass of the class Drink_)** can be filled by Drinks **(_Jus or Datacola - other child of the class Drink_)** in two kinds of beverageContainer **(_can or bottle_)** with different numbers of days before expiration.
 The code see in the folder theProject: (i) The class is defined in **vendingmachine.py**; (ii) The first version of the Unit testing is in **test_vendingmachine.py**; (iii) The API is givent by **run.py**.
+* Write the first CICD pipeline using Github, trigered by each "git push" to the Current repository to keep track of all Code changes in a real time.
+The steps are (for details see **.github/workflow/control_tests.yaml**): (i) Get access to **theProject** from the Github VM; (ii) Set up Python environment; (iii) Run the first test for all *.py files of **theProject** in order to check for errors, styles and Code complexity; (iiii) Run the second test, Unit test only for **test_vendingmachine.py** in **theProject**.
+This whole pipeline is trigered by each "git push" to the Current repository.

-cluster on AWS cloud and showed some its important functionalities.
+cluster on AWS cloud and showed some its important functionalities. or